-At The Breiner Company, we are a non-metallic die cutting job shop.
+At Breiner Innovative, we are a non-metallic die cutting job shop.
 Unless you are familiar with this industry, you probably have no clear idea of what that means.
 So, you might wonder, what does that really mean?
 Let’s break it down:

 - Non-metallic – Our focus is on almost any materials that come in sheets or rolls that is not metal.
 The materials we most often use are rubber (Buna-S & Nitrile), sponge rubber, neoprene, silicone, felt, foam, and compressed non-asbestos.
 We also make a great variety of parts from cork, vegetable fibre, beater addition sheet, PTFE, EPDM, graphite sheet, and even leather.
 We stock a number of brand specific materials like Garlock™, Klinger™, Teflon®, Lexan®, Nomex®, Formex®, Kapton®, Mylar®, and Poron®.
 So, if it is flat and not metal, think of The Breiner Company!